zerob13/cwac-cam2/CONTRIBUTING.md

 Most likely the most common contribution to a library like this will be bug reports.
 These come in two varieties: stuff that probably pertains to camera hardware, and other sorts of bugs.

+**All bug reports need to include**:

+- the `Build.MANUFACTURER` and `Build.PRODUCT` values for the hardware on which you are experiencing the problem
+- the code necessary to reproduce the problem (this could be one of the demo apps, or it could be some demo project of yours that you publish)
+- the steps necessary, using that code and that hardware, to reproduce the problem

 ### Bug Reports about Camera Picture Output

 If pictures taken using this library are coming out incorrectly (garbled, incorrect colors, too-small sizes, etc.), the